OidaTiftla/CarND-LaneLines-P1/README.md

     * an average over the `x`-coordinates is calculated
     * one left and one right lane line is added to the lane lines list
 8. draw lane lines into a clear image
-9. add the original image with the drawn lane lines with the `weighted_img` function
+9. combine the original image with the drawn lane lines by calling the `weighted_img` function

 ToDo: include some images for each step